 Season 7 began on November 4, 2020, themed all around astrophysics and the study of physics.
 The latest legend was the time-travelling Horizon, who could manipulate gravity and summon black holes.
 This season, we got another new map: Olympus, a floating, futuristic utopia.
 The buildings were rich and refined, much like the Battle Pass skins that were available.
 The only two events we had in Season 7 were the Holo-Day Bash 2020 themed event and the Fight Night collection event.
 Another addition was the Trident, Apex’s first in-game vehicle that could carry an entire squad!

 Season 8 began on February 2, 2021, themed all around explosives and anything that goes boom.
 The latest legend was Fuse, a hardened explosives expert equipped with bombs and other weapons.
 Kings’ Canyon became obliterated, as the entire map was heavily shaken up.
-Season 8 has had 2 (Rumored to be 3) events so far: Anniversary Collection Event, celebrating the 2nd anniversary of the game, and the Chaos Theory Collection Event.
+The only event Season 8 boasted so far was the Apex Anniversary 2021 event, which celebrated 2 years of the Battle Royale.

 Season 9, otherwise known as Legacy, began on May 4, 2021, themed all around flight and Titanfall.
 The latest legend was Valkyrie, daughter of Viper, an enemy from Titanfall 2.
 This season also introduced Arenas, a 3v3 mode hosted by Ash, another Titanfall character.
 Olympus was heavily changed, which allowed infectious roots to grow all over the place.
 The Battle Pass focused on Japanese aesthetics and culture.